 If you’d like to help protect and present Jasper’s cultural and human history, visit the Jasper-Yellowhead Museum website for more details.
 Volunteers are often needed for programming, events and behind the scenes opportunities.
 Visit: www.jaspermuseum.org

 Additional notes about volunteering in Jasper National Park

 - Volunteers are responsible for all of their own costs when travelling to and from Jasper National Park.

 - Parks Canada is unable to provide volunteer housing or assistance with living costs or communing costs associated with volunteer activities in Jasper National Park.

 - International volunteers are responsible for ensuring they meet the proper requirements for their entry and stay in Canada.
 For more information, please consult the Citizenship and Immigration Canada website.

 - Please note that Jasper National Park does not have a full time service learning or volunteer internship program.

 - Interested in volunteering elsewhere with Parks Canada?
 Check out the national volunteer webpage for a complete listing of Parks Canada opportunities across the country.

-- Jasper National Park also shares our Rocky Mountain eco-region with a number of other provincial parks and recreation areas, also looking for volunteers.
+- Jasper National Park also shares our Rocky Mountain eco-region with a number of other provincial parks and recreation areas.
 Be sure to get in touch with one of them for additional opportunities in our region and beyond.